MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Core/About/about_pipelines.md

 PowerShell's parameter binding component associates the input objects with cmdlet parameters according to the following criteria:

-- The parameter must accept input from a pipeline
+- The parameter must accept input from a pipeline.
-- The parameter must accept the type of object being sent or a type that can be converted to the expected type
+- The parameter must accept the type of object being sent or a type that can be converted to the expected type.
-- The parameter was not used in the command
+- The parameter wasn't used in the command.

 For example, the `Start-Service` cmdlet has many parameters, but only two of them, **Name** and **InputObject** accept pipeline input.
 The **Name**